hermeznetwork/docs/docs/developers/coord-files/cfg.testnet.coord.md

 NLevels = 32

 #[Coordinator.EthClient]
-### Interval between receipt checks of ethereum transactions in the TxManager
+### Interval between receipt checks of Ethereum transactions in the TxManager
 #CheckLoopInterval = "500ms"
-### Number of attempts to do an eth client RPC call before giving up
+### Number of attempts to do an Eth client RPC call before giving up
 #Attempts = 4
-### Delay between attempts do do an eth client RPC call
+### Delay between attempts do do an Eth client RPC call
 #AttemptsDelay = "500ms"
-### Timeout after which a non-mined ethereum transaction will be resent (reusing the nonce) with a newly calculated gas price
+### Timeout after which a non-mined Ethereum transaction will be resent (reusing the nonce) with a newly calculated gas price
 #TxResendTimeout = "2m"
 ### Disables reusing nonces of pending transactions for new replacement transactions
 #NoReuseNonce = false
-### Maximum gas price allowed for ethereum transactions in gwei
+### Maximum gas price allowed for Ethereum transactions in Gwei
 #MaxGasPrice = 500
-### Minimum gas price allowed for ethereum transactions in gwei
+### Minimum gas price allowed for Ethereum transactions in Gwei
 #MinGasPrice = 5
-### Percentage increased of gas price set in an ethereum transaction from the suggested gas price by the ethereum node
+### Percentage increased of gas price set in an Ethereum transaction from the suggested gas price by the Ethereum node
 #GasPriceIncPerc = 5

 [Coordinator.EthClient.Keystore]